‘Kidz Wellness’ a top priority for Tyrone sisters

 Through a series of engaging classes including pilates and wellness, mindful heart, reflexology and baby massage, parents and children will learn useful techniques that can help them both cope with the challenges that children may face.

-Co-founder, Sabrina Mullin, said: “Ensuring good mental health and wellbeing amongst children is something that we need to place a strong focus on moving forward.
+Speaking about the programme, co-founder, Sabrina Mullin said, “Ensuring good mental health and wellbeing amongst children is something that we need to place a strong focus on moving forward.
 We set up Kidz Wellness as we recognised that there are very few programmes available that contribute to this.
 Our classes offer a holistic approach to ensure children are equipped with the skills needed to face the challenges and problems that can arise in everyday life.

 “Through play, kids process what is happening in the world around them and it’s so important that they are given the opportunity to do this.
 With our range of classes, both parents and kids will be offered the techniques they need to deal with these challenges and feelings and help build resilience.”